NALTP/Rules/README.md

             - (V) If a player should be awarded to a team, TCM will be deducted from the team's total TCM equal to the number of TCM included in their bid and independent of the value of the rostered player used in the bid.
 The rostered player used in the bid will be eligible for the next stage of the add/drop period.
             - (VI) Bids will automatically be reduced to never exceed available TCM.
 In the event of the same rostered player being used in multiple bids, additional bids will be thrown out upon winning a bid using that player.
             - (VII) A bid with a value of zero TCM on a specific player is valid, so long as it is still accompanied by a player drafted at auction.
 TCM must be used in whole numbers.
 	      - (3) Add/drops may be denied by the CRC due to availability restrictions or by the individual players receiving call-ups.
     - (c) Add/drop player eligibility:
       - (i) First add/drop period:
         - (1) Add/drop pool:
           - (aa) Any player who passed through the Majors draft unclaimed will be considered eligible.
         - (2) Dropped players:
           - (aa) Any dropped player will be eligible for the Minors draft unless called up by another team during the remainder of the first add/drop period.
         - (3) Called up players:
-          - (aa) Any called up player will be removed from the Minors draft unless dropped during the remainder of the first add/drop period.
+          - (aa) Any called up player will be removed from the Minors draft unless dropped during the remainder of the first add/drop period or awarded DEP status.
       - (ii) Second add/drop period:
         - (1) Add/drop pool:
           - (aa) All rostered players in the leagues below who passed through the Majors draft will be considered eligible.
           - (bb) Any player who passed through the Majors draft unclaimed but declined to play in Minors will be considered eligible after confirmation of interest.
         - (2) Dropped players:
           - (aa) Any dropped player will be eligible to be called up to Majors by a team other than the one dropping them for the remainder of the open add/drop period.
-          - (bb) Dropped players who are not called up will be entered into the Minors add/drop pool after confirmation of interest.
+          - (bb) Dropped players who are not called up will be entered into the Minors add/drop pool after confirmation of interest so long as they do not posess DEP status.
             - (I) Players who decline to drop will remain eligible for loans, but not call-ups, for the remainder of the season.
           - (cc) Players dropped from Majors during the second add/drop period will not be eligible for Novice free agency if they have played any minutes in Majors that season.
         - (3) Called up players: